-22. BID DOCUMENTATION FOR COMPETITIVE BIDS
+23. BID DOCUMENTATION FOR COMPETITIVE BIDS

-The criteria to which bid documentation for a competitive bidding process must comply, must-
+- 23.1.
+The criteria to which bid documentation for a competitive bidding process must comply, must - a) take into account - - the general conditions of contract and any special conditions of contract, if specified; - any Treasury guidelines on bid documentation; and

-- a) take into account - - the general conditions of contract and any special conditions of contract, if specified; - any Treasury guidelines on bid documentation; and the requirements of the Construction Industry Development Board, in the
+- b) include the preference points system to be used , goals as contemplated in this SCM Policy and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - c) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - d) if the value of the transaction is expected to exceed R 10 million (VAT included), require bidders to furnish- - (i) if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements- - for the past three years; or - since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution. of such contract;

-- case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - b) include the preference points system to be used, goals as contemplated in this SCM Policy and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - c) compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - d) if the value of the transaction is expected to exceed R 10 million (VAT included), require bidders to furnish- - (i) if the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements- - for the past three years; or - since their establishment if established during the past three years; - (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution. of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality is expected to be transferred out of the Republic; and - e) stipulate that disputes must be settled by means of mutual consultation,
+- (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality is expected to be transferred out of the Republic; and - e) stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law. - f) The Accounting Officer reserves the right to stipulate such a dispute to be settled utilizing a court of law preferably within the municipal boundaries or as close as possible to the municipal boundaries

-- mediation (with or without legal representation), or, when unsuccessful, in a South African court of law. - f) The Accounting Officer reserves the right to stipulate such a dispute to be settled utilizing a court of law preferably within the municipal boundaries or as close as possible to the municipal boundaries
+24. PUBLIC INVITATION FOR COMPETITIVE BIDS

-23. PUBLIC INVITATION FOR COMPETITIVE BIDS
+- 24.1.
+The procedure for the invitation of competitive bids, is as follows: - a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways which include for; - (i) GOODS AND SERVICES:

-The procedure for the invitation of competitive bids, is as follows:
+Advertisement of Bids and the Publication of notices in respect of Awards Cancelled Bids, Verification and Extension of existing contracts on the e-Tender Publiction Portal and Government Tender Bulletin; and

-- a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways which include for; - (i) GOODS AND SERVICES: Advertisement of Bids and the Publication of notices in respect of Awards Cancelled Bids, Verification and Extension of existing contracts on the e-Tender Publiction Portal and Government Tender Bulletin; and - (ii) WORKS AND INFRASTRUCTURE: Advertisement of Bids and the Publication of notices in respect of Awards, and cancellation of bids on the CIDB i-Tender. - b) the information contained in a public advertisement, must include- - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R 10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality or the bid document uploaded on the e-tender portal; and - (iii) date, time and venue of any proposed site meetings or briefing sessions;
+- WORKS AND INFRASTRUCTURE: Advertisement of Bids and the Publication of notices in respect of Awards, and cancellation of bids on the CIDB i-Tender. - b) the information contained in a public advertisement, must include- - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R 10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality or the bid document uploaded on the e-tender portal; and